-Unless the rent is directly deposited into a financial institution, park managers must provide a receipt to the tenant for their rent in advance and any bond money within three working days.
-The receipt should state:
+Unless the rent is directly deposited into a financial institution, park operators must provide the tenant with a receipt for any payment of rent in advance and any bond money within three (3) working days.

-- date it was paid;
+- date the money was paid;

 - total amount paid;